rahil627/haxera/hp/base/readme.txt

 *warning:* there's currently one interconnectedness / dependency: the main update loop requires Entity to provide a remove(), and maybe an update() (even if it's empty), hence the EntitySkeleton interface

-NOTE/TODO: as of now, you must remove the top 4 lines on the top of each file... that's annoying! :( But if it wasn't in it's own package, it would clog up the namespace, so... ??? create a separate repo? :/
+NOTE/TODO: as of now, you must remove the top 4 lines on the top of each file... that's annoying! :( But if it wasn't in it's own package, it would clog up the namespace, so... ??? create a separate repo? :/ use "sed (-i) 1,4d filename" to do it, the -i flag deletes